bjankord/Style-Guide-Boilerplate/README.md

     <!-- Replace below stylesheet with your own stylesheet -->
     <link rel="stylesheet" href="css/style.css">

+### Review your live site CSS
+You should be able to go to `yoursite.com/style-guide/` and see how your live site's CSS affects base elements.
+The last step is creating your sites custom patterns/modules.

+### Create custom patterns
+To create custom patterns like buttons, breadcrumbs, alert messages, etc., create a new .html file and add your HTML markup into the file.

+Save the file as `pattern-name.html` into the `markup/patterns` directory inside of your `style-guide` directory.

+You should now be able to see the new patterns at `yoursite.com/style-guide/`

+## About The Boilerplate

-## Intro
+### Intro

 At the top of the style guide is place to add your own comments/documentation about your style guide.
-Along with that, there is a section to document when the style guide was created, when it was last modified, and what the current version of your styleguide is.

 ### Colors
 This section is for you to add the colors you use throughout your site.
 This is great to keep track of things like link colors, backgrounds, etc. and make sure they are consistent.